You are viewing the global institutional website

 Measurement before promising results

 Exodus & Resilience adopts a six-stage methodology to avoid inflated reporting or data without context.
-Impact will be documented by node, with sources, dates, limitations and verification criteria.
+Impact will be documented by chapter, with sources, dates, limitations and verification criteria.

 • Cultural access.
 People reached, attendance, audience diversity and continuity, when operational data exists.

 • Training.
-Hours delivered, workshops, residencies, mentorships and educational processes, once each node is activated.
+Hours delivered, workshops, residencies, mentorships and educational processes, once each chapter is activated.

 • Community cohesion.
 Testimonies, belonging, continuity and perception of community, with informed consent.